patlamontagne/react-hooks/readme.md

 ##  usePosition

 Returns the geolocation data of the user.
-The service needs to be enabled at first render or after a user prompt.
+The service needs to be enabled (initial render or after a user prompt).

 ### Watcher mode